 As one of the largest pediatric cancer hospitals in the world, St. Jude treats about 8,500 patients each year with 69 beds in operation and a license to go up to 80 beds.
 But, our approach is different and has been since we opened the hospital.
 We believe a child should live as normal a childhood as possible even when battling life-threatening diseases.
 That’s why most of our patients are treated as outpatients and stay in one of our four housing facilities with nearly 300 rooms specifically designed and managed by us for families of children with cancer and other diseases.
-Construction of a fifth housing facility containing an additional 140 units will begin in 2018.
+Construction of a fourth housing facility containing an additional 140 units began in 2018.

-At St. Jude, we pay for all treatment; travel for a patient and a parent; housing for up to four in a family with options for bigger accommodations; and a daily food allowance for our cafeteria as well as food gift cards so families can prepare meals in one of our four housing facilities.
+At St. Jude, we pay for all treatment; travel for a patient and a parent; housing for up to four in a family with options for bigger accommodations; and a daily food allowance for our cafeteria as well as food gift cards so families can prepare meals in one of our three housing facilities.
 Our onsite school allows patients to keep up with their school program back home.
 We offer numerous other services for our families, including psychosocial help for caregivers and siblings coping with a child’s cancer diagnosis; child life specialists, concierge services to help families with everyday tasks like delivering groceries, translation help for those who do not speak English as a first language, babysitting and much more.

 Planning for the needs of today and tomorrow

 Like any responsible organization, we have a reserve fund, because it now costs more than $1 billion per year to operate St. Jude.